cljfx/cljfx/README.md

    => true
    ```
    With `:key`-s specified, advancing of this component reordered
-   children of VBox, and didn't change text of any label, because their
+   children of VBox, and didn't change text of any labels, because their
    description stayed the same.
 2. Setting pane constraints.
 If node is placed inside a pane, pane can
    layout it differently by looking into properties map of a node.
 These